-This month, we join with the National Park Service in celebrating and honoring Black History Month by sharing stories about Black history in the Outer Banks and your OBX national parks.
+This month, we join with the National Park Service in celebrating and honoring Black History Month by sharing stories about African American history in the Outer Banks and in our Outer Banks national parks.

-Cape Hatteras National Seashore is famous for its 150-year-old lighthouse, its pristine beaches, its fishing spots and its waves.
-What you may not know is that Hatteras Island has played an important role in African American history and thus, American history.
+Cape Hatteras National Seashore is famous for its lighthouse, its pristine beaches, its fishing spots and its waves.
+But what you may not know is that Hatteras Island has played an important role in African American history and thus, American history.

-As the nation was ravaged by the Civil War in the 1860s, the Union established the Hotel D’Afrique, a safe haven for those who had escaped slavery.
+As the nation was ravaged by the Civil War in the 1860s, the Union army established the Hotel D’Afrique, a safe haven for African Americans who had escaped slavery.
 Thirteen years after the Civil War ended, the first all African American lifesaving service in the United States was established on Pea Island, which resulted in hundreds of lives being saved in its nearly 70 years of existence.

 At the beginning of the Civil War, in August 1861, the Union army occupied Hatteras Island, having captured Fort Clark and Fort Hatteras, which were formerly Confederate strongholds.
 The Confederate army occupied Roanoke Island to the north.

-Because the Union was in control of Hatteras Island, it became a place of refuge for enslaved people who were fleeing in pursuit of their freedom.
-As word spread and more people came to the island, the Union army gave the freedmen work unloading supplies from their ships that sailed to the island; in exchange, the freedmen were provided for as members of the Union camp.
+Because the Union was in control of Hatteras Island, it became a place of refuge for African Americans who were fleeing slavery in pursuit of their freedom.
+As word spread and more people came to the island, the Union army gave the freedmen work unloading supplies from the ships that sailed to the island; in exchange, the freedmen were provided for as members of the Union camp.

 “Shortly thereafter, Union forces constructed ‘Hotel D’Afrique,’ which became the first safe haven for African Americans in North Carolina during the Civil War,” Jonathan Polk, Supervisory Park Ranger with the Interpretation and Education Division in Buxton, said.
 “This safe haven was the predecessor to the Freedmen’s Colony that was later established on Roanoke Island.”